alicerunsonfedora/cm-godot/.github/CONTRIBUTING.md

 ## Other guidelines

-- Do not fuck with Roxanne.
+- Do not fuck with Chelsea.